Dunwright-dev/PythonWADec23/README.rst

 Add a user is utilising HTMX and AlpineJS to display the modal.
 Chaining dropdowns using HTMX.

-Using events to update the user list after a change.
+Using events to update the user list after a change and display the message.

 Delete is using hx-confirm as a prompt.